 When the budget targets Per Field Values, you can also choose the targets for which you want to receive notifications.
 For each of these, you’ll receive the notifications you specified when saving the budget.

-The HPE Consumption Analytics Portal groups all notifications for a given budget on a given day or week into a single email for you.
+The HPE Consumption Analytics platform groups all notifications for a given budget on a given day or week into a single email for you.

 Creating a budget